-Deerfield’s dorm room visitation policy acknowledges some students who share the same gender identity are engaged in relationships that are more than simple friendships—just as there are platonic relationships between students of opposite gender identities.
-The closeness of our community and our biological-gender based housing system requires a degree of trust in students—regardless of their sexual orientation and identification.
+Deerfield’s dorm room visitation policy acknowledges some students—regardless of gender identity or sexual orientation—are engaged in relationships that are more than simple friendships.
+The closeness of our community and our current gender-binary housing system require a degree of trust in students.

-The following rules apply to both opposite-sex and same-sex couples’ visitation and are guided first and foremost out of concern for student safety:
+The following rules are guided first and foremost out of concern for student safety:

 - Visitation privileges are granted at the sole discretion of the on-duty faculty member and may be subject to assessments of dormitory citizenship, room cleanliness, and other factors.

-- Study Parietals, available only to juniors and seniors during study hours after October 1, must adhere to study hall guidelines.
+- Study Visitation, available only to juniors and seniors during study hours after October 1, must adhere to study hall guidelines.
 During Study Visitation, doors are to be kept wide open, and overhead lights are to remain on.

-- For juniors and seniors, the door must be open as wide as shoe, and a light source (not a computer display) must be on.
+- For juniors and seniors, the door must be open as wide as a shoe (sole down), and a light source (not a computer display) must be on.

 - Visiting students and their hosts must check-in and check-out, in person, with the on-duty faculty member in the dorm.